 But for every expression to describe the act of stalling, there is another extolling the virtue of getting on with things: ‘don’t let the grass grow under your feet’; ‘a stitch in time saves nine’; ‘procrastination is the thief of time’; ‘carpe diem (seize the day)’; ‘one of these days is none of these days’.
 And the truth is that, despite the understandable seductiveness and tittering complicity of the idea of dawdling, we all know in our heart of hearts that continued delay is only storing up trouble for the future.

-So, as we approach the season of New Year’s resolutions, let each of us respond to this rallying call, and make the effort to execute all our chores – professional, academic, domestic and personal – at the very earliest opportunity!
+So, as the season of New Year’s resolutions is in full swing, let each of us respond to this rallying call, and make the effort to execute all our chores – professional, academic, domestic and personal – at the very earliest opportunity!
 After a cup of tea.
 And a biscuit.